Amir0Dev/Roblox-Ts-Advanced-AntiCheat/README.md

 </div>

 > [!IMPORTANT]
 > Exploiters usually hide their scripts menus inside the `CoreGui` because Roblox strictly blocks developers from accessing it.
-Despite this, this AntiCheat uses a **clever and unique method** to detect any scripts hiding in the CoreGui.
+Despite this, this AntiCheat uses a **unique method** to detect any scripts hiding in the CoreGui.

 <br />